 - Minimum undergraduate GPA for admission in 3.0.

-- Admission to the School Psychology Program is generally quite competitive, so the above minimum scores are generally NOT sufficient to ensure admission, especially for the PhD program.
+- Admission to the School Psychology Program is generally quite competitive, so the above minimum score is generally NOT sufficient to ensure admission, especially for the PhD program.

 - Minimum TOEFL score for admission is 230 (computer) or 575 (paper).

-- Transfer credits: Up to 30 semester hours of advanced standing into the either program if you have a masters degree.
+- Transfer credits: Up to 30 semester hours of advanced standing into either program if you have a master's degree.
 Coursework should generally have been taken within the last five years.

 What if I do not meet the above minimum criteria?

 You will have to go through an alternative admissions process, which is designed to justify why a student with scores below the minimum should be admitted.
-We review GRE scores, undergraduate and graduate GPA, recommendations, essays, and interview.
-PhD applicants are also evaluated on research interest and accomplishment.
+We take a holistic approach and review GRE scores, undergraduate and graduate GPA, prior relevant work and internship experiences, recommendations, essays, and interview.
+PhD applicants are also evaluated on research interests and accomplishments.
 Exceptionally strong performance in one area may offset another.

 Anything else I should know about transferring courses?

-If a course has been taken to satisfy degree program requirements elsewhere (i.e., you took the class as part of another masters degree), the course CANNOT be transferred in toward a second masters.
+If a course has been taken to satisfy degree program requirements elsewhere (i.e., you took the class as part of another master's degree), the course CANNOT be transferred in toward a second master's degree.
 However, we may substitute a more advanced course so that you will not have to repeat the same course.

 What courses can I transfer that meet the program requirements?